UPDATING PAGE IN COMING DAYS

 Wickenburg is about 45 miles northwest of Phoenix via US-60/Grand Avenue.
 The best way to avoid the traffic is to access US-60 from the Loop-101 freeway in Glendale, the Loop-303 expressway near Sun City, or AZ-74 via Lake Pleasant.
 No matter what, though, you will hit traffic.

 In Wickenburg stay west on US-60 past downtown for about 3 miles to Vulture Mine Road.
-Turn left and drive south about 6 miles (or so...
-I'm estimating) to a well-marked turn-off toward the peak.
-Passenger cars park early at the trailhead while 4-wheel drive can proceed another 1.5 mile to a higher trailhead.
-Vulture Peak will be visible the whole way in.
+Turn left and drive south about 7 miles to a well-marked turn-off toward the peak.
+There is parking along a good dirt road, with the main lower trailhead reached about 0.4 miles from the pavement.
+Passenger cars park at the lower trailhead while 4-wheel drive can proceed another 1.5 mile to a higher trailhead.

 Wickenburg has full services, including hotels, restaurants and an interesting 'old-west' downtown.
 There's a major grocery store, discount store and pharmacy at the junction of US-60 and Vulture Mine Road.

-For an interesting back way to this point from Phoenix, take I-10 west to exit 103 (339th Avenue).
-Go right (north) to Indian School Road, then left (west) a couple miles to 355th Avenue.
-A sign will point to Wickenburg.
-Follow this fine paved highway about 20+ miles to a junction with Vulture Mine Road.
-Turn right and go north another 20+ miles to the Vulture Peak turn-off.
+For an interesting back way to this point from Phoenix, take I-10 west to 355th Avenue.
+Follow this fine paved highway about 17+ miles to a junction with Vulture Mine Road.
+Turn right and go north another 12+ miles to the Vulture Peak turn-off.
 These roads are paved but rarely traveled.
 They are not state highways.
 There is talk that these roads may be expanded as part of the Canamex/Nafta free-trade route, bypassing Phoenix.
 For now, they are lonely roads through desolate desert country.